ethereum/remix-plugin/packages/engine/core/doc/tutorial/5-plugin-service.md

 1. `createService`

-Every plugin can use `createService` to extends it's API.
+A plugin can use `createService` to extends it's API.

 ```typescript
 const git = await cmd.createService('git', {